 Disclosure requirements Completed?
-0 res been included in the company's audited annual report and provided where they have been omitted)?
-Companies should refer to th compliance and examples of go he PERG and PwC Good Practice Guide, which illustrates basic ood practice 1.
-Identity of the private e quity firm owner 2.
-Details on board compo osition 3.
-Financial review of the c company's position 4.
-Financial review of the c company's financial risks 5.
-Balanced and comprehe year and position at the ensive analysis of development and performance during the year end 6.
-Principal risks and unce rtainties facing the company 7.
-Financial key performar nce indicators 8.
-Non-financial key perfore employees rmance indicators, including environmental matters and 9.
-The company's strategy · 10.
-The company's business s model 11.
-Trends and factors affect position cting the company's future development, performance or 12.
+Have the following disclosures been included in the company's audited annual report and accounts (or an explanation provided where they have been omitted)?
+Companies should refer to the PERG and PwC Good Practice Guide, which illustrates basic compliance and examples of good practice 1.
+Identity of the private equity firm owner 2.
+Details on board composition 3.
+Financial review of the company's position 4.
+Financial review of the company's financial risks 5.
+Balanced and comprehensive analysis of development and performance during the year and position at the year end 6.
+Principal risks and uncertainties facing the company 7.
+Financial key performance indicators 8.
+Non-financial key performance indicators, including environmental matters and employees 9.
+The company's strategy 10.
+The company's business model 11.
+Trends and factors affecting the company's future development, performance or position 12.
 Environmental matters 13.
 Employee matters 14.
-Social, community and h numan rights issues 15.
-Gender diversity inform nation ctors of the company confirming compliance with the It explanations for areas of non-compliance.
-Transparency requiremen nts Completed?
+Social, community and human rights issues 15.
+Gender diversity information 16.
+A statement by the directors of the company confirming compliance with the Guidelines or setting out explanations for areas of non-compliance.